Imelda Staunton: 2000–2011: Vera Drake and Harry Potter films

-During this period she acted in Chicken Run (2000), Another Life (2001), Bright Young Things (2003), Nanny McPhee (2005), Freedom Writers (2007) and How About You (2007).
-In 2004, she received the Best Actress honours at the European Film Awards, the BAFTAs, and the Venice Film Festival for her performance of the title role in Mike Leigh's Vera Drake, which also won Best Picture.
-For the same role, she received her first nomination for the Academy Award for Best Actress, the Golden Globe Award for Best Actress – Motion Picture Drama and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.

-She had a guest role playing Mrs. Mead in Little Britain in 2005, and in 2007 played the free-thinking gossip, Miss Pole, in Cranford, the five-part BBC series based on Mrs Gaskell's novels.
+In the early 2000s, Staunton appeared in supporting roles in Chicken Run (2000), Another Life (2001) and Bright Young Things (2003).
+She received widespread acclaim for her performance in the title role of Mike Leigh’s Vera Drake (2004) as a working-class woman who secretly performs abortions.
+She won the BAFTA Award for Best Actress in a Leading Role, the European Film Award for Best Actress, and the Volpi Cup for Best Actress at the Venice Film Festival; the film itself won the Golden Lion.
+For the same role, she received her first Academy Award nomination as well as Golden Globe and Screen Actors Guild Award nominations.
+She went on to star in Nanny McPhee (2005) and played Margaret Campbell in Freedom Writers (2007) opposite Hilary Swank.
+That same year she portrayed the free-thinking gossip Miss Pole in the BBC series Cranford.

 Staunton portrayed Dolores Umbridge in Harry Potter and the Order of the Phoenix (2007), for which she received widespread acclaim.
-She was nominated in the "British Actress in a Supporting Role" category at the London Film Critics Circle Awards.
+She was nominated for Best British Actress in a Supporting Role at the London Film Critics Circle Awards.
 Staunton reprised her role as Dolores Umbridge in Harry Potter and the Deathly Hallows – Part 1 in 2010.
 In 2011, she played Grace Andrews in the second series of Psychoville.

-Other film roles include the 2008 movie A Bunch of Amateurs, in which she starred alongside Burt Reynolds, Derek Jacobi and Samantha Bond, and the character of Sonia Teichberg in Ang Lee's Taking Woodstock (2009).
-Staunton provided the voice of the Talking Flowers in Tim Burton's Alice in Wonderland (2010), and played one of the lead roles in the ghost film The Awakening in 2011.
-In the ensuing 20 years, Staunton mainly had roles in plays, including Sonya in Uncle Vanya (1988), Kath in Entertaining Mr Sloane (2009) and Good People (2014), for which she received Olivier nominations for Best Actress in a Play.
-She also appeared in two productions at the Almeida Theatre, firstly in the premiere of Frank McGuinness's There Came a Gypsy Riding in 2007 and secondly in a revival of Edward Albee's A Delicate Balance in 2011.
-In 2011, she was the Voice of the Interface in the highly acclaimed and nominee for the Hugo Award for Best Dramatic Presentation (Short Form) episode of Doctor Who – "The Girl Who Waited".
+Other film roles include the 2008 film A Bunch of Amateurs, in which she starred alongside Burt Reynolds, Derek Jacobi and Samantha Bond, and the character of Sonia Teichberg in Ang Lee's Taking Woodstock (2009).
+Staunton provided the voice of the Talking Flowers in Tim Burton's Alice in Wonderland (2010), and played one of the lead roles in the supernatural drama film The Awakening (2011).
+In the ensuing twenty years, Staunton mainly had roles in plays, including Sonya in Uncle Vanya (1988), Kath in Entertaining Mr Sloane (2009) and Margie Good People (2014), for which she received Olivier nominations for Best Actress in a Play.
+She also appeared in two productions at the Almeida Theatre; firstly in the premiere of Frank McGuinness's There Came a Gypsy Riding in 2007 and secondly in a revival of Edward Albee's A Delicate Balance in 2011.
+Also in 2011, she was the Voice of the Interface in the highly-acclaimed and Hugo Award-nominated episode of Doctor Who, "The Girl Who Waited".
 In 2012, she portrayed Alma Reville, the wife of Alfred Hitchcock, in the HBO television movie The Girl, which also starred Toby Jones and Sienna Miller.
 Her performance saw her nominated for a BAFTA Television Award and a Primetime Emmy Award.